robmclarty/woobie/README.md

 - Base64 conversions are done using [base64-js](https://github.com/beatgammit/base64-js).
 - Zlib (de)compression is done using [pako](https://github.com/nodeca/pako).

-## Why AES-256-GCM/CBC-HMAC(SHA-256) and not something newer like salsa20 or
+## Why AES and not something newer like salsa/chacha20 with poly1305 authentication?
-chacha20 with poly1305 authentication (especially since you're already using Tweetnacl)?**

-Well, AES and SHA (as well as curve25519) are pretty well tested and validated to be pretty darned secure, plus they already have some hardware optimizations which can be taken advantage of when they are available which will make your apps more responsive.
+Well, AES-256 and SHA-256 (as well as curve25519) are pretty well tested and validated to be pretty darned secure, plus they already have some hardware optimizations which can be taken advantage of when they are available which will make apps more responsive.

-I do want to also include Tweetnacl's salsa20poly1305 implementation as an option, but I'll be coming back to that later after I've got the basics covered.
+I *do* want to also include Tweetnacl's salsa20poly1305 implementation as an option, but I'll be coming back to that later after I've got the basics covered.